tensorflow/tensorflow/g3doc/LangRef.md

 have a designated width.

-**Rationale:** low precision integers (like `i2`, `i4` etc) are useful for cutting edge inference work, and arbitrary precision integers are useful for hardware synthesis (where a 13 bit multiplier is a lot cheaper/smaller than a 16 bit one).
+**Rationale:** low precision integers (like `i2`, `i4` etc) are useful for low-precision inference chips, and arbitrary precision integers are useful for hardware synthesis (where a 13 bit multiplier is a lot cheaper/smaller than a 16 bit one).